Abdulsarhan/emacsconfig/README.md

 ```

 # Keybindings
-The keybindings should be fairly easy to understand.
-Read the general-keybindings section of the config.org file.
+The keybindings are under the general-keybindings section of the config.org file.

 You're probably not going to use most of the keybindings, I don't either.
 I copied a lot of them from dt's config and I am just too lazy to remove them right now.

-some of the keybindings are commented out becuase I don't use them anymore, but they would work just fine if you remove the comments.
+Some of the keybindings are commented out becuase I don't use them anymore, but they would work just fine if you remove the comments.

 # Features
 This config has a lot of features.